Alice Chapman

 Alice Chapman (1860–1929) was an Australian artist known for her portraits and genre paintings (scenes depicting ordinary people in everyday situations).
-Her oeuvre also included, amongst other subjects, still life paintings.
+Her oeuvre also included still life paintings.

 Early life

 The Chapman family was living in Inglewood, Victoria when Alice was born in 1860.
 The site was a significant gold field until the end of the century.
 Her father Joel Chapman was a quartz miner.
 Her mother was Anne Robertson; who married Joel Chapman in 1858.
 Alice was the first born child and she had three younger sisters.
 Her family left the gold fields and moved to the suburb of Armadale in Melbourne during her childhood.
 Joel Chapman died in Armadale in 1908, aged 81; his wife Anne died in St Kilda 1912, aged 72.

 After her schooling Chapman embarked upon her formal training as an artist, attending the National Gallery of Victoria Art School 1876–1886.
 While there, she studied under G. F. Folingsby.
 She was amongst the women students at the school who rebelled against the unequal treatment of male and female students.
 For this assertiveness, Chapman was punished by dismissal (although she was re-instated by the trustees after an outcry in the press and the art community).

 During her years of training, her fellow students included some of the artists who were central to the future development of Australian impressionism, known as the Heidelberg school, many of whom she knew through her membership of the Buonarotti Club.
 Tom Roberts was one such who, in 1887, painted her younger sister, Ethel Chapman, (aged 12), Blue eyes and Brown.